 What the hell did she know?
 I was a multi-passionate entrepreneur she had no right to tell me that.

 To me, the words “slow down” were toxic and added fuel to my fire.
 I found myself doing all the things and taking on the world just to prove her wrong.

 The words “focus on one thing” was bull shit, I’m a mom and own two businesses how the hell am I supposed to slow down?
 I have a passion for being busy, oh my gosh, was my passion to be busy?

 Then a life coach for entrepreneurs told me the same damn thing and I thought she was nuts too.
 So I tossed her into the growing list of people to prove wrong too.

 So here is the kicker, when I look back at what they said now, I know they were right and they were wrong.
 They told me I had to stop what I was doing and focus on one thing.

 Well, in today’s world we wear many hats and we can’t just drop them all and focus on just one.
 Hell, I tried, I sold my first love and began my pivot.
-I felt like I had lost a part of me, and I know now that I did.
+I felt like I had lost a part of myself, and I know now that I did.
 But I also know that I needed to take that leap and it was a stepping stone.